taeminhong/zlstools/README.md

 # What Is This Project?

-zlstools is a collection of command-line tools and shell extensions for viewing or extract data from `.zls` files.
+zlstools is a collection of command-line tools and shell extensions for viewing or extracting data from `.zls` files.

 Included Tools: